 He was invited to Brittany, France in 2010 to open the ‘L’air du Large’ festival de Bugueles.

 His 2012 EP, ‘Windows’ is an album steeped in classic Americana imagery.
 Age-old images of the road, the girl, and the night are re-emerging themes which frame the album’s view of young romance and innocence, and their place and power within an often suffocating world.

 In 2016, and now in Augsburg, Germany, Colm co-wrote and released his second EP, ‘The Usual Games’ with fellow Irish musician Shaun McBride.
 The county Tyrone native lent his rusty vocals, keen folk-rock sensibilities and well-honed songwriting skills to the EP.
 The music marks a more conscious attempt to address the challenges facing contemporary society.

 Stories are once again central to his latest offering ‘Songs of Healing.’
 The album sets an honest, reflective, yet optimistic tone as it deals with the tenderness and fragility of life, friendship and hope.
-Featuring many of the musicians he has worked with since moving to Germany in 2014, it’s fair to say that ‘Songs of Healing’ sees Colm move in new and exciting musical direction for 2018.
+Featuring many of the musicians he worked with during his time in Germany, it’s fair to say that ‘Songs of Healing’ saw Colm move in a new musical direction.